mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

 So let's get started.

 First, we want the player sprite to look better.
-That means not just a single static image; let's put a slight shadow under the sprite.
+That means not just having a single static image; let's put a slight shadow under the sprite.
 That'll definitely look good when we have the actor jump.
 Open up `tilox/BXTiloxPlayerController.as`, and insert the following methods:

     override public function initializeSprite(actor:BXActor, sprite:BXSprite) {
         var comp:BXCompositeSprite = sprite as BXCompositeSprite;